• Created by Hannah Leighton-Boyce

 • Ten-inch record in gatefold sleeve

-• Twelve page full-colour hand-stitched booklet containing illustrations and 'cyanotype blueprints' by the artist, with introduction by Mary Stark.
+• Twelve page full-colour booklet containing illustrations and 'cyanotype blueprints' by the artist, with introduction by Mary Stark.

 • Hand numbered limited edition of 250